caiomeriguetti/frequency/README.md

 frequency
 =========

-Class that helps to execude conde in a certain frequency
+Class that helps to execude code in a certain frequency

 Example: